aeyobd/dwarfs/thesis/extra_results.md

 ![Tidal evolution of anisotropy](figures/anisotropy_i_f.pdf){#fig:anisotropy_i_f}

 Figure: The initial and final anisotropy profiles for the initially anisotropic model of Scl on the \smallperi{} orbit.
-The final profile is far more isotropic ($\beta=0$) than the initial.
+The final profile is more isotropic (closer to $\beta=0$) than the initial.